 Formally, the country is largely under the rule of Assad again, who so far has been as uncompromising as ever in dealing with his critics – even when they come from his own ranks.
 Beneath the surface, the societal tremors continue.
 Iran and Russia are vying for influence.
 Tens of thousands of young men have been killed on the front lines.
 In many Alawite communities, their absence from the urban landscape is evident.
 Syria's economy is also in shambles: Industrial centers, like Aleppo, have been destroyed, oil-rich areas are under SDF control and the Lebanese banking system that stored large amounts of Syrian money collapsed in 2019.
 On top of all of that, Syria is also under international sanctions.
 And yet, with the support of Russia and Iran, Assad has managed to at least partially reinstate the sense of fear that made open protest inconceivable for so long.

 For the time being, there is a deadly silence in Syria.
 A silence that can be seen in the unresolved fates of almost 100,000 people, whom the warring parties have made disappear.
 The Assad regime alone arrested around 84,000 people who never reappeared.
-Human Rights Watch analyst, Nadim Houry, quotes a Syrian deserter who described the purpose behind these acts, "If you arrest someone, it limits their ability to act.
-But if you make someone disappear, it paralyzes the whole family.
-The family members will put all of their energy into finding the person.
-As a tool of control, it's tough to to beat."
+Human Rights Watch analyst, Nadim Houry, quotes a Syrian deserter who described the purpose behind these acts, "Detaining someone limits their ability to act, but disappearing them, paralyzes the entire family.
+The family will divert all their energies to finding them.
+As a tool for control, it can hardly be beaten."

 Geboren 1994 in den USA.
 Seit 2020 Redakteur bei KATAPULT.
 Zuvor Studium der Musik und Linguistik/Germanistik an der University of Alabama.
 Teamleiter von @katapultmaps.